amazurie/ft_select/README.md

 # ft_select

-The goal for this project is to learn more about screen oriented programs using termcap/terminfo libraries in the C programming language.
+The purpose for this project is to learn more about screen oriented programs using termcap/terminfo libraries in the C programming language.

 Requirements (latest tested):
 - GNU make (v3.81) <br />